Highlights from the Ratings and Financial Report for Full Truck Alliance Co. Ltd. (YMM)

 Full Truck Alliance Co.
-Ltd. (NYSE:YMM) went down by -6.97% from its latest closing price compared to the recent 1-year high of $17.06.
-The company’s stock price has collected -8.18% of loss in the last five trading sessions.
+Ltd. (NYSE:YMM) went up by 3.15% from its latest closing price compared to the recent 1-year high of $17.06.
+The company’s stock price has collected -2.00% of loss in the last five trading sessions.
 The Wall Street Journal reported on 06/29/22 that China Eases Regulatory Restraints on Two Tech Platforms

 Is It Worth Investing in Full Truck Alliance Co.
 Ltd. (NYSE :YMM) Right Now?